• Skip to primary navigation

 • FOR THE HOMEMADE CHICKEN STOCK

 • Chicken.
 You can use a whole chicken or your favorite pieces to make caldo de pollo.
-I used chicken breast with chicken leg and thigh quarters.
+I used chicken breast with chicken leg and chicken thigh quarters.
 Try it with chicken legs and wings, too.

 • Water.
 For the base of the stock.